 Louisiana Department of State

-8585 Archives Ave.
+8585 Archives Ave., Suite 200

 Baton Rouge, LA 70809

+it.rfp@sos.la.gov

 225.362.5212

 The State will consider written inquiries and requests for clarification of the content of this RFP received from potential Proposers.
 Written inquiries must be received by 4:00 PM CDT on the date specified in the Schedule of Events.
 The State shall reserve the right to modify the RFP should a change be identified that is in the best interest of the State.